Mireia

 El problema

-The quality standards for fresh produce in the global North, driven by mercantilist logics, prioritize cosmetic requirements over nutritional or safety characteristics, leading to significant food waste.
+The quality standards for fresh produce in the global North, driven by mercantile logic, prioritize cosmetic requirements over nutritional or safety characteristics, leading to significant food waste.
 Food is often not harvested or simply thrown away when market prices fluctuate and many items that do not meet aesthetic standards are discarded.
-Globally, one-third of food produced for human consumption is wasted throughout the agri-food chain, with estimates suggesting this figure rises to 40% due to food discarded in primary production16.
+Globally, one-third of food produced for human consumption is wasted throughout the agri-food chain, with estimates suggesting this figure rises to 40% due to food discarded in primary production.
 Although there has long been awareness of the issue among environmental groups and farmers, regulatory, economic, and social systems continue to create a feedback loop that obscures this issue from tracking and resolution.

 Regulatory and economic systems do not include discards in mandatory quantification and monitoring processes because European law does not recognize unharvested yields as food.
 This lack of recognition leads to scarce data and awareness at both European and national levels, limiting initiatives to reduce food loss.
 When Mireia Barba conducted field research in 2014, she found that local farmers did not recognize the thousands of tons of discarded harvests as economic or environmental losses, viewing them as a conventional reality.
 As regulations invisibilize food loss, there are few economic incentives to shift toward more sustainable production practices.

 Thanks to Mireia’s relentless efforts and advocacy for food loss and recovery practices like gleaning have gained recognition in various laws.
-The recent EU Directive 2018/851/EC on waste, within the circular economy framework, obliges Member States to develop food waste prevention programs and implement measures to reduce post-harvest food losses18.
+The recent EU Directive 2018/851/EC on waste, within the circular economy framework, obliges Member States to develop food waste prevention programs and implement measures to reduce post-harvest food losses.
 Despite growing acceptance and scaling of laws to national and regional levels, policy and law enforcement remain weak, failing to translate into actionable solutions.
 Stakeholders in the food production sector are often ill-equipped to quantify and redistribute surplus.

 In the food distribution chain, supermarkets, restaurants, and households display perfectly shaped and colored fruits and vegetables.
 At the household level, insufficient purchase planning, inadequate storage knowledge, and confusion about expiration and best-before dates contribute to food waste.
 These industry and household practices reinforce a social mindset that values food for convenience and appearance rather than nutritional attributes and sustainable production.
 Paradoxically, many charities, NGOs, and startups assisting vulnerable groups could benefit from this food.